coopersully/vanilla-expansion/README.md

 ## Need more assistance?
 Encountering installation issues?
 Don't worry!
 Reach out to me for assistance.
 [Join my Discord server for extra support on all my datapacks.](https://discord.gg/ZbrzN5RmyR)

+## Issues & suggestions
+Should you encounter any problems with the datapack, kindly [inform me through a support ticket.](https://github.com/coopersully/vanilla-expansion/issues) While I am a full-time college student, I'll make every effort to promptly address issues, bugs, and exploits.
+If you have ideas for new features or changes in an upcoming pack version, feel free to share your suggestions.
+Your input is greatly appreciated!